Sikh shooting puts 'white power music' under scrutiny

 By Brendan O'Brien and Nick Carey

-OAK CREEK, Wisconsin The killings of six worshippers at a Sikh temple in Wisconsin has thrust attention on white power music, a thrashing, punk-metal genre that sees the white race under siege.
+OAK CREEK, Wis., Aug 7 The killings of six worshippers at a Sikh temple in Wisconsin has thrust attention on white power music, a thrashing, punk-metal genre that sees the white race under siege.

 It was a movement fully embraced by shooter Wade Michael Page.